Choose the Best Spam Filter for Exchange

 SpamTitan´s Exchange Server Email Filters

 SpamTitan has been developing email and web security solutions since 1999.
 Among our portfolio of products are two powerful Exchange Server email filters – SpamTitan Gateway and SpamTitan Cloud.
-SpamTitan Gateway is deployed as an on-premise virtual appliance, whereas SpamTitan Cloud is a cloud-based service with multiple hosting options.
+SpamTitan Gateway is deployed as an on-premises virtual appliance, whereas SpamTitan Cloud is a cloud-based service with multiple hosting options.

 How Does SpamTitan’s Spam Filtering Work?